spieswl/spieswl.github.io/_posts/2021/2021-12-31-the-year-in-readings.md

 The heavy focus on strong character writing was a welcome change.
 It is lovely to see people discovering and fostering new interest in older, cult-classic reads, such as what has happened with the **_Game of Thrones_** series and now with **_The Witcher_** series.

-Here's to more consistent reading in 2022! 🎉
+Here's to more reading in 2022! 🎉